usf-cs272-spring2023/homework-JsonWriter-template/README.md

   - [ ] Do not use `String` replacement or concatenation.
 Use iteration instead.

   - [ ] Reuse methods as much as possible.
-You should be able to use `asArray` within your `asNestedArray` method.
+You should be able to use `wwriteArray` within your `writeObjectArrays` method.

   - [ ] Try to avoid needing extra logic within your loops.
 For example, avoid testing *every* element to see if it is the last one.